 Guardians and trustees bring documents confirming their right to raise a child.

 The accountant will accept the documents and calculate the deduction.
-If you did not write an application immediately, but in the middle or end of the year, you will not lose money: the accountant will recalculate personal income tax for all months worked this year.
+If you did not write an application immediately, but in the middle or end of the year, you will not lose any money: the accountant will recalculate personal income tax for all months worked this year.

-How to get a refund for previous years
+How to return deductions for previous years

 Remember

-1. If you have a child, you have the right to receive a tax deduction and reduce personal income tax.
+1. If you have a child, you have the right to receive a tax deduction and reduce your personal income tax.

-5. If you worked, but did not receive a deduction, contact the tax office at your place of residence.
+5. If you worked but did not receive a deduction, contact the tax office at your place of residence.
 The money will be returned for the last three years.

 What else to read